The goal of this real-world About Me & My Preferences Team-Building Exercise is to increase teammates’ understanding of each other’s work preferences.

 I used this exercise many times in my team-building practice.
 It was a wildly successful exercise.
 It never failed.
 And it is much faster than conducting a personality-type-style workshop.

 In most cases, it was actually more effective than personality workshops because teammates address their most important work preferences.

-Doing that means they can create meaningful Work Agreements to build and sustain Right-Minded Teamwork.
+Doing that means they can create meaningful A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
+More to build and sustain Right-Minded Teamwork.

 Do this exercise, and you will be following Reason’s Right-Minded Teamwork philosophy of Do No Harm and Work as One.

 While you’re at it, download our Free eBook – In this short story, we will meet three characters: Reason, Ego and the Decision-Maker.
 Each plays a key role in creating or destroying teamwork.
 More: The Philosophy and Process for Creating a Right-Minded Team That Works as One.

 This book teaches two significant Right-Minded Teamwork (RMT) concepts:

 - The RMT Myth, a short tale that presents the underlying teamwork philosophy, and